-Chocolate Peanut Butter Fudge RecipeUpdated: January 31, 2018 Grain Free, Recipes, Snacks and Treats
+Chocolate Peanut Butter Fudge RecipeUpdated: April 10, 2018 Gluten and Grain Free, Recipes, Snacks and Treats

 See my Shopping List under grassfed dairy to locate a list of small farms that will mail order you this fabulous food.
 If you are lucky like me, you already have a relationship with a local farmer who spoils you with lots of raw butter to keep you and your family in top shelf health.